-Our luxury student accommodation in Nottingham is a collection of some of the best student houses and apartments available in the city.
-We’ve given student accommodation in Nottingham an injection of style and excitement with a range of truly luxurious and stylish student properties.
+Our affordable luxury student accommodation in Nottingham is a collection of some of the best student houses and apartments available in the city.
+We’ve given student accommodation in Nottingham an injection of style and excitement with a range of truly beautiful student properties.

 From vintage boutiques and independent stalls, to popular clothing brands calling for your student pounds, Nottingham is top of the shops.
 Take a trip to ‘Fopp’ for the best in adding to your vinyl collection before heading over to The Victoria Centre for all things High Street.

 An excellent arena for sporting events, take a trip to the River Trent for a splash about in a canoe or if land is more your thing, why not check out the cycle trails around the city and take in some of that fresh Nottingham air?

 You’d be hard pushed to find a better music capital in the East Midlands than Nottingham, so after a hard day of lectures, it’s worth checking out what all the fuss is about come night-time and explore the various bars, clubs, and music venues around.
 If you scour the streets enough, you’ll be able to find something new to put in your student calendar every night of the week.

 From Derby Road to Johnson Road, our student accommodation is ideally located to suit every aspect of your student journey, from study time to your newly found social status.

 There are two excellent universities in Nottingham.
 Nottingham is known for having a vibrant social scene and is home to a students’ union that supports an eclectic range of organisations, societies, student groups, campaigns and community projects.
 Its motto translates into English as ‘A city is built on wisdom.